scipion-em/docs/docs/user/tutorials/modelBuilding/a050-ccp4CootRefinement.rst

    -  Refine each chain following instructions from Help section:

-      -  Go to the residue (main menu ).
+      -  Go to the residue *aaNumber* (main menu *Draw -> Go To Atom...*).

       -  Initialize global variables.

       -  | Repeat this loop until reaching the end of the chain:
-         | 1.- Press in the keyboard.
+         | 1.- Press *“z”* in the keyboard.
          | 2.- Inspect one by one, and fit to the volume density, every
            residue from the small auxiliary chain.
          | 3.- Accept the refinement.

-      -  Check validation parameters to focus refinement in specific chain areas (main menu ).
+      -  Check validation parameters to focus refinement in specific chain areas (main menu *Validate -> Density fit analysis*).

-   -  After finishing refinement of every chain, save the structure (press if has to be definitively closed and not interactive anymore).
+   -  After finishing refinement of every chain, save the structure (press *“e”* if has to be definitively closed and not interactive anymore).

    -  Close graphics window.

 -  Visualization of protocol results:

-   After executing the protocol, press and graphics window will be opened by default.
+   After executing the protocol, press *Analyze Results* and graphics window will be opened by default.
 Atomic structures and volumes are referred to the origin of coordinates in .
 To show the relative position of atomic structures and electron density volumes, the three coordinate axes are represented; X axis (red), Y axis (yellow), and Z axis (blue) ().
+Coordinate axes, volume, and first atomic structure are model numbers *#1*, *#2*, *#3*, respectively, in *Model Panel*.
-   Coordinate axes, volume, and first atomic structure are model numbers , , , respectively, in .
-Every atomic structure saved during refinement process will appear in ().
-If you want to *visualize results in graphics window* you only have to open the protocol *in the last point* that you let it before and *set to* the .
+   Every atomic structure saved during refinement process will appear in *Model Panel* ().
+If you want to *visualize results in graphics window* you only have to open the protocol *in the last point* that you let it before and *set to Continue* the *Run mode*.
 Close the protocol without saving anything in this case.

    .. figure:: Images_appendix/Fig123.pdf